Home » Chef’s Specials » Unlock the Secret to Perfect Korean Soy Garlic Chicken!

 Can You Make Dakgangjeong In an Air Fryer?

-Yes, you can make Dakgangjeong in an air fryer, but I prefer deep-frying for better texture.
-Air fryer results may feel dried and taste like corn starch particles.
-Cook at 200 C / 390 F for 6-7 mins, turning the chicken and spraying oil to cover dried white spots.
-Adjust the cooking time for chicken cuts like bite-sized boneless chicken thigh.
+Yes, you can make Dakgangjeong in an air fryer, though I prefer deep-frying for better texture.
+Air fry at 200 °C / 390 °F for 6–7 minutes, turning the chicken and spraying oil to cover dry spots; adjust time for bite-sized boneless chicken thigh.